-Learn what Google E-A-T is, and why it matters for Search Engine Optimization (SEO) on your website.
-E-A-T is an important Google website quality principle that website owners, businesses, and marketing departments should understand.
+Learn what Google E-E-A-T is, and why it matters for Search Engine Optimization (SEO) on your website.
+E-E-A-T in SEO is an important Google website quality principle that website owners, businesses, and marketing departments should understand.

 What are Google's Quality Rater's Guidelines?

-The Quality Raters Guidelines provide instructions to Google's "Quality Raters" on how to evaluate the quality of websites.
+The Quality Raters Guidelines, sometimes referred to as EAT Guidelines (now EEAT Guidelines), provide instructions to Google's "Quality Raters" on how to evaluate the quality of websites.

 Using the Google Quality Raters Guidelines as a guide, Google "quality raters" (who are actual people, not an AI) perform Google searches and evaluate if the websites that are displayed in the results are helpful and relevant to people.
 The Quality Raters Guidelines are used in this process as a reference and guide.

-In the Quality Raters Guidelines, Google search quality raters are directed to pay attention to:
+In the Quality Raters Guidelines, when evaluating a website's E E A T, Google search quality raters are directed to pay attention to:

 - The expertise of the creator/author of the main content.

 - The authoritativeness of the creator/author of the main content, the main content itself, and the website.

 - The trustworthiness of the creator/author of the main content, the main content itself, and the website.